uchicago-capp-camp-2025/python-lab/README.md

 If you'd like a hint take a look at hint3.md.

+When complete, make another commit!

 ## Part 4 - Logic Errors

-Note: This portion may feel like a bit of a stretch if you have never written code before, don't worry if that's the case for you & your partner.

 Not all errors in code result in an error message, sometimes the code just does the incorrect thing and continues happily along.

 You have likely already noticed that the word does not change between runs of the game.
-Read through the code and see if you can determine the mistake.

-Hint: Perhaps the original author disabled something to help them test their own code.
+This is not a very fun game as a result, but without an error to go on it takes some understanding of the code to determine why this might be the case.

+**Since you are not expected to know how to read Python yet, this may be more of a stretch than the earlier assignments.
+There is a hint in hint4.md if you are stuck.**

 ## Submission